CiscoDevNet/terraform-provider-aci/docs/resources/relation_from_l3out_consumer_label_to_route_control_profile.md

 ```

-All examples for the Relation To External Network Instance Profile resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_to_external_network_instance_profile) folder.
+All examples for the Relation From L3out Consumer Label To Route Control Profile resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_from_l3out_consumer_label_to_route_control_profile) folder.

 ## Schema ##